 In the tranquil setting of the Boyne Valley in County Meath lies one of the great treasures of the ancient world: a Neolithic passage tomb that dates back over 5,000 years – that’s older than the Pyramids of Giza.
 Accessible via the Brú na Bóinne Visitor Centre, the UNESCO World Heritage Site of Newgrange comes to life every year at the winter solstice, when sunlight passes through a small opening to illuminate the burial chamber within.

-If you have more time, explore the colorful tale of the Battle of the Boyne in Oldbridge, County Meath at the Battle of the Boyne Visitor Centre.
+If you have more time, explore the colourful tale of the Battle of the Boyne in Oldbridge, County Meath at the Battle of the Boyne Visitor Centre.

 Tales of the unexpected

 Be warned – there's a gruesome relic on show at St Peter's Church in Drogheda.
 The preserved head of St Oliver Plunkett, who was hung, drawn and quartered in 1681, resides inside a gilded shrine.
 Outside in the town of Drogheda, which was once one of the largest walled towns in medieval Ireland, your eye will be drawn to the handsome structure of St Lawrence's Gate; while Millmount Martello Tower is where the Normans established a fort in the 12th century.